A Walk on the Retrograde Side (WRS) project. II. Chemistry to disentangle in situ and accreted components in Thamnos: Dataset and observations

 \section{Dataset and observations}

-We used the catalogue of accreted stars based on the third data release of \textit{Gaia} \citep[DR3,][]{GaiaDR3} provided in \citet{dodd23}, selectively focusing on bright (G $< 15$) Red Giant Branch (RGB) stars linked to Thamnos and GSE (see their Section 2 for all the quality cuts applied to \textit{Gaia} data).
-The final sample comprises $140$ stars associated to Thamnos and $80$ to GSE.
-In Fig. \ref{fig:cmd} we show the color-magnitude diagram (CMD) of selected targets superimposed to a sample of the full Halo within 2 kpc.
+We used the catalogue of accreted stars based on the third data release of \textit{Gaia} \citep[DR3,][]{GaiaDR3} provided in \citet{dodd23}, selectively focusing on bright ($G < 15$) red giant branch (RGB) stars linked to Thamnos and GSE (see their Section 2 for all the quality cuts applied to \textit{Gaia} data).
+The final sample comprises $142$ stars associated with Thamnos and $78$ to GSE.
+In Fig. \ref{fig:cmd} we show the CMD of selected targets superimposed to a sample of the full MW halo within $2$ kpc.
 Magnitudes have been corrected taking $E(B-V)$ values from the \texttt{EXPLORE}\footnote{\url{https://explore-platform.eu/}} webpage.

 The high-resolution spectra of the targets were collected with the optical spectrograph UVES \citep{dekker2000} at the Very Large Telescope of ESO under the programs 0112.B-0236 (P.I.: E. Ceccarelli) and 0113.B-0196 (P.I.: E. Ceccarelli).
 Observations were taken with UVES in Dichroic mode using the Dic 1 Blue Arm CD2 390 (3300 - 4500 \r{A}) and the Dic 1 Red Arm CD3 580 (4800 - 6800 \r{A}) and adopting the 1x12 slit (R $= 40000$).
-The average signal-to-noise ratio (S/N) is typically higher than $25$ for the Blue Arm and $50$ for the Red Arm.
-The obtained target spectra have been reduced with the dedicated ESO pipeline\footnote{\url{https://www.eso.org/sci/software/pipelines/}}.
+The average signal-to-noise ratio (S/N) is typically higher than $25$ for the blue arm and $50$ for the red arm.
+The obtained target spectra were reduced with the dedicated ESO pipeline\footnote{\url{https://www.eso.org/sci/software/pipelines/}}.
 We provide in Fig. \ref{fig:spectra} the spectra of several targets with similar atmospheric parameters (i.e. effective temperature and surface gravity) but different [Fe/H].
 Main information on representative target stars and the observations can be found in Table \ref{tab:obs}.